 Turmeric supplements are now widely available for medicinal use, but knowing how much to take can be confusing.

-Here’s a look at the uses and benefits of turmeric, effective doses and safety concerns.
+Here’s a look at the uses and benefits of turmeric, effective doses, and potential safety concerns.

-Summary Turmeric contains curcumin, a potent plant chemical with antioxidant and anti-inflammatory properties.
-Many suggested benefits of turmeric are supported by evidence from randomized controlled trials — the gold standard of research.
+Turmeric contains curcumin, a potent chemical with antioxidant and anti-inflammatory properties.
+Many suggested benefits of turmeric are supported by evidence from randomized controlled trials, the gold standard of research.

 Studies typically use doses of 500–2,000 mg of turmeric per day, often in the form of an extract with a curcumin concentration that is much higher than the amounts naturally occurring in foods.

-In other words, turmeric spices contain around 3% curcumin, compared to 95% curcumin in extracts (19).
+For reference, turmeric spices contain around 3% curcumin, compared to 95% curcumin in extracts (

 Nonetheless, turmeric may still have benefits when used as a spice.